taganz/react-biosim/README.md

 In this demo you will find predefined simulation examples:

 - Examples 1 to 3 are based on the demos shown in David's video
-- Vertical boxes: observe how creatures to learn to go the right box
+- Vertical boxes: observe how creatures learn to go the right box
-- Left turn: observe how creatures get to learn how to get to the bottom left of the screen
+- Left turn: observe how creatures find a way to learn how to get to the bottom left of the screen
 - Carlos' original: creatures learn to stay at the center
 - Plants and animals: this is an experimental extension of the model where some creatures learn to prey others

 ## The simulation

-This is a web app (build with TypeScript and React) that runs an evolution and natural selection simulation.
-This app is inspired on the video "[I programmed some creatures.
-They Evolved.](https://www.youtube.com/watch?v=N3tRFayqVtk)" (by [David R. Miller](https://github.com/davidrmiller)) whose repo is [here](https://github.com/davidrmiller/biosim4).

 The simulation consists of a **map** of 100x100 (by default) squares.
 Scattered over the map we can find **creatures**.
 A creature is a colored square that represents an organism in the simulation.
 Each creature has an int array that is used as its **genome**.
 Each int in that array is a **gene**.
 A creature could have a genome of size 4 (meaning it has 4 genes) while other creature in the same simulation could have one of size 16.
 The genome of a creature gives shape to a simple neural network which dictates how the creature will behave and react.